 These trends come and go within a blink of the eye; they lead to extreme use of colorants, contributing to dye pollution and noxious impact on the ecosystems.

 Billion-Dollar Wedding Industry

-With landfill and plastics as the forerunners of the pollution, dyeing is often overlooked when it comes to environmental impact of fashion.
+With landfills and plastics as the forerunners of pollution, dyeing is often overlooked when it comes to the environmental impact of fashion.

-Events such as weddings usually utilize a tremendous amount of resources, ultimately create a ton of waste and pollution from the initial stage to the final level.
-Wedding industry is a huge market, especially in Asian countries, where weddings are quite colorful and a huge contributor to dye pollution.
+Events such as weddings usually utilize a tremendous amount of resources, ultimately creating a ton of waste and pollution from the initial stage to the final level.
+The wedding industry is a huge market, especially in Asian countries, where weddings are quite colorful and a huge contributor to dye pollution.

 Humans’ desire for color is quite toxic and plays a key role in the wedding industry.
 Clashing, two-tone, co-ord, block – be it any type, wearing color has been labeled as fundamental to self-expression and the billion-dollar wedding industry has been benefitting from this desire for far too long.

 However, dyeing techniques have heavily contributed to the climate crisis, water and soil pollution.
 It has become imperative to fathom the repercussions of dyes and colorful clothes, lest our love of color is going to make the world a much duller place unless things change.